Node Types and Lifecycle Strategies

 netdatacli mark-stale-nodes-ephemeral <node_id | machine_guid | hostname | ALL_NODES>

-This keeps the previously collected metrics data available for querying and clears any active alerts.
+This keeps historical data queryable and clears active alerts.

 To fully remove permanently offline nodes: